gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for CRYPTO chunk.
-This to prevent down grade attacks on the negotation of protection engines. {{sctp-Crypto-chunk-newchunk-pvalid-chunk}} illustrates the new chunk type.
+This to prevent down grade attacks on the negotiation of protection engines. {{sctp-Crypto-chunk-newchunk-pvalid-chunk}} illustrates the new chunk type.